bitnami/charts/bitnami/moodle/README.md

 You may want to review the [PV reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) and update as required.
 By default, it's set to delete, and when Moodle is uninstalled, data is also removed.

 ## Upgrading

+### To 8.0.0

+The [Bitnami Moodle](https://github.com/bitnami/bitnami-docker-moodle) image was migrated to a "non-root" user approach.
+Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
+From now on, both the container and the Apache daemon run as user `1001`.
+You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.

+Consequences:

+- The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
+- Backwards compatibility is not guaranteed.

+To upgrade to `10.0.0`, backup MediaWiki data and the previous MariaDB databases, install a new MediaWiki chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

 ### To 7.0.0